 To ensure uptime of an online fundraising platform, RallyUp needed a cloud services provider with expertise and resources to stabilize its existing AWS environment, build a new modernized environment, and provide ongoing management and monitoring.
-To solve these challenges, RallyUp collaborated with Mission, which delivered its Mission Cloud One and Managed DevOps services to tune the existing environment and to apply enhancements for a new AWS environment.
+To solve these challenges, RallyUp collaborated with Mission, which delivered its Mission Cloud One and Cloud Elevate services, starting in November 2020, to tune the existing environment and to apply enhancements for a new AWS environment.
 Specific improvements applied by Mission include auto-scaling and load balancing of AWS compute resources, machine image configurations, access management, and blue-green application deployments.
 With these capabilities, RallyUp has stabilized application performance and can deploy application updates without website downtime.
 The RallyUp online fundraising platform continues to process transactions even when site visitors increase from 5K to 100K, and the company has created a stronger security posture to protect sensitive data.
 With cost-optimization measures recommended by Mission, RallyUp expects to reduce cloud infrastructure costs by 30%.

 “Mission quickly established itself as our best choice.
 They were the first to take the time to understand our needs and provide a detailed plan for how to stabilize our current environment.
 They also offered improvements for our future environment—we could tell Mission would always be proactive in managing our infrastructure, and they collaborated effectively with AWS to come up with a cost-effective solution within our budget.”